reactxx/reactxx/README.md

 - [ ] create reactxx-mui-kitchen-sink projects with web and native material-ui's compatible component examples
 - [ ] move CSS in JS animation extension to helper package
 - [ ] move CSS in JS media query extension to helper package
+- [ ] documentation
 - [x] create reactxx-kitchen-sink projects for web and native with ResponsibleDrawer component example
 - [x] simple primitives (Text, View, Icon, ScrollView, AnimatedText, AnimatedView, AnimatedIcon, AnimatedScrollView)
+- [x] theming and component customization
+- [x] single project and package.json for web and native
+- [x] format of NPM package which is common for web and native